Bogdan Gusiev's blog

 }

-Now we are able to convert inputs to date pickers with unified initialization process:
+Now we are able to convert inputs to date pickers with a unified initialization process:

 <input type="text" name="profile[birth_date]" data-class="DatePicker">